Dihedral symmetries of multiple logarithms: The various Hopf algebras of -deco polygons

+In this paper, I define several Hopf algebras associated to the vector space of $R$ deco polygons $V_\bullet(R)$.
+These are defined by introducing dual tree structures to polygons and their dissections.
+In this subsection, I define these trees.

 \begin{dfn} A tree is a finite contractible graph with oriented edges.
-Vertexes with all edges flowing away from it is called a root.
+Vertexes with all edges flowing away from them are called roots.
 Vertexes with all edges flowing into it are called leaves.
 A tree may have many roots, in which case is called a multi-rooted tree.
 If a tree has a single vertex, that vertex is both a root and a leaf. \end{dfn}

+Unlike for single rooted trees, leaves on multi-rooted trees can have multiple edges coming into them.

+\begin{rem} In this paper, root vertexes are marked by a circle.
+I do not explicitly indicate the orientation of the edges, and leave it to be assumed from the pictures.
+Generally, root vertexes are drawn at the top of the tree, while the edges flow down. \end{rem}

-Let $\T$ be the augmented bialgebra over $\Q$ of multi-rooted trees with vertexes decorated by $R$-deco polygons.
-As with trees, a multi-rooted tree $T \in \T$ induces a \emph{partial order} on its vertices's.
-If $v_1$ and $v_2$ are two vertices's of a tree $T$, $v_1 \prec v_2$ in $T \iff \exists$ a path in $T$ (defined by the orientation of the edges) flowing from $v_1$ to $v_2$.
-A \emph{linear order} of $T$ is a total ordering of the vertices's of $T$ that respects the partial order.
-Unlike for single rooted trees, leaves on multi-rooted trees can have multiple edges coming into it.
+Let $\T$ be the augmented bialgebra over $\Q$ of multi-rooted non-planar trees with vertexes decorated by $R$-deco polygons.
+As with trees, a multi-rooted tree $T \in \T$ induces a \emph{partial order} on its vertexes.
+A \emph{path} in $T$ from the vertex $v_1$ in $T$ to $v_2$ in $T$, is a linear subtree with $v_1$ as a root and $v_2$ as leaf vertex, with orientation inherited from $T$.
+If $v_1$ and $v_2$ are two vertexes of a tree $T$, \bas v_1 \prec v_2 \textrm{ in }T \iff \exists \textrm{ a path in }T \textrm{ from } v_1 \textrm{ to }v_2\;.\eas A \emph{linear order} of $T$ is a total ordering of the vertexes of $T$ that respects the partial order.